Communities Mental Health and Wellbeing Fund for Adults 2025/26

 The Fund will also consider funding Unconstituted groups, either by supporting them to be become constituted, or by supporting a partnership application with a constituted entity (that meets criteria above) holding a grant for the Unconstituted group.

 The Fund can support both existing and new projects.
-Projects funded through the first 2 years of the Fund are eligible to apply again but should clearly show how they will develop and improve in Year 3 and where possible, they should demonstrate early impacts from Year 1/2.
+Projects funded through the first 4 years of the Fund are eligible to apply again, however, applicants must clearly demonstrate how the learning from previous years funding will be used to adapt, develop, improve and expand the project you are apply for.

 We are welcoming any application from eligible groups that can demonstrate activities or services that seek to improve the mental health and wellbeing, particularly ones that are community led.
 Based on local needs in East Renfrewshire we are particularly interested in projects addressing the following needs: